From the airport to the city centre Milan

 Stazione Milano Porta Garibaldi.
 TGV to and from France.
 Metro (M2 and M5) and cabs.

-Important: following the landslide in the Maurienne on August 27, 2023, high-speed rail traffic between France and Italy is suspended at the time of updating this guide.
-A reopening in August/September 2024 is envisaged, but not certain.
-Although this closure complicates the journey a little, it is still possible to reach Milan by train from Paris, via Switzerland.
+Important: following the landslide in the Maurienne on August 27, 2023, high-speed rail traffic between France and Italy is currently suspended.
+Although this closure complicates travel a little, the SNCF offers a convenient shuttle bus service between Saint-Jean-de-Maurienne and Oulx stations.
+At the time of updating this guide, the date of resumption of the full service has not been communicated.
+Please note: it is also possible to reach Milan by train from Paris, via Switzerland.
 You'll need to take a train to Geneva or Zurich, then another to the capital of Lombardy.
 Alternatively, you can travel via Nice or Cannes, then take a train to Ventimiglia, and another to Milan.

 Milan's bus station is in Lampugnano(www.autostazionidimilano.it), a district to the northwest of the city (M1 Lampugnano).
 Regular daily bus service to most major Italian cities.
 Flixbus departure point for some French cities (Paris, in particular) and European cities.